AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 # Research Design Workshop: Using geosam for Hawaii Renewable Energy Planning

 **Due Date:** [Thursday January 22nd 2:30 PM]
-**Deliverable:** 10 sentence research plan.
-Fill this in via markdown and push to your github
+**Deliverable:** 10-sentence research plan.
+Fill this in via markdown and push to your GitHub

 ---